 To fly safely XC over challenging terrain where the turbulence is unpredictable, possibly extreme, you need to know what to do precisely, quickly, without being overwhelmed.
 You need to have rehearsed it many, many times so you have muscle memory.
 Otherwise, you are just being lucky so far, doing XC in the Swiss Alps.
 Learning air self-defense is unavoidably risky, but my opinion is that it will be safer in the long run for pilots who fly a lot.

-To survive in the air is not about your IQ but more about your mental stability and already knowing what you need to survive.
-You will be too stressed to use your IQ.
+To survive in the air is not about your IQ but more about knowing what you need to survive.
+Things happen too fast to use your intelligence.
 So you need to train for mental stability.
 To stay calm in strong turbulence, it’s essential to practice difficult scenarios through breath-work, icy cold showers, and basic acro training.
 If you don’t practice encounters with a good level of discomfort regularly, your tolerance to discomfort will gradually evaporate.

 Pushing Your Own Boundaries so You Can Learn to Control Your Emotions